-Donald Trump Fails To Understand 6th-Grade Geography, Confuses England, The United Kingdom, Great Britain
+Donald Trump Fails To Understand 6th Grade Geography, Confuses England, The United Kingdom, Great Britain

-Donald Trump on Thursday night demonstrated that he fails to understand basic geography, confusing England, the United Kingdom and Great Britain before an audience at a campaign rally.
+Donald Trump on Thursday night demonstrated that he fails to understand basic geography, confusing England, the United Kingdom, and Great Britain before an audience at a campaign rally.

 As Huffington Post reports, Trump was at a rally in Wilkes-Barre, Pennsylvania, on Thursday night when he made the confusing gaffe.